RahulDutta007/CoinYourWaste/_posts/2019-07-15-Demo-of-CYW.md

 ```

 Next set up ten accounts with public addresses.
-We also set up te address of the owner
+We also set up the address of the owner

 ```javascript
 truffle(ganache)> var accounts = await web3.eth.getAccounts()